pingcap/docs-cn/v2.1/reference/mysql-compatibility.md

 Currently TiDB Server advertises itself as MySQL 5.7 and works with most MySQL database tools such as PHPMyAdmin, Navicat, MySQL Workbench, mysqldump, and Mydumper/myloader.

+However, TiDB does not support some of MySQL features or behaves differently from MySQL because these features cannot be easily implemented in a distributed system.
+For some MySQL syntax, TiDB can parse but does not process it.
+For example, the `ENGINE` table option and the `PARTITION BY` clause in the `CREATE TABLE` statement can be parsed but are ignored.

 > **Note:**
 >
 > This page refers to general differences between MySQL and TiDB.
 Please also see the dedicated pages for [Security](/v2.1/reference/security/compatibility.md) and [Transaction Model](/v2.1/reference/transactions/transaction-model.md) compatibility.